Challenging drivers for more than 60 years, Oulton Park is hosting the BTCC's fourth event in its 2017 season.

 3D measurement company Physical Digital to cheer on WSR

-Physical Digital® will be travelling north this weekend to Cheshire, as Oulton Park hosts the fourth event in the 2017 British Touring Car Championship calendar.
+Physical Digital®, the 3D measurement company, will be travelling north this weekend to Cheshire, as Oulton Park hosts the fourth event in the 2017 British Touring Car Championship calendar.
 Using the Island circuit, with 2.26 miles of bends, rapid changing gradients and tight corners, the race weekend is always well attended, regularly drawing crowds of 40,000.
 The free practice laps and qualifying race will be fought on Saturday 20th May, with rounds 10-12 of the BTCC’s 2017 calendar taking place on Sunday 21st May.

 Situated in the small village of Little Budworth in Cheshire, Oulton Park enjoys a reputation as both a picturesque and challenging circuit, making it hugely popular with fans who come to enjoy the festival-like atmosphere of the early summer race meeting.
 The venue is ever-popular due to the fantastic views of the circuit available from the spectator banking round the Park.